-An event handler is a procedure in Adaptive Vision Studio that determines the actions to be performed when an event occurs.
-In fact, it is a Step macrofilter that is executed once for each received event.
-If there are several HMI controls, which events should trigger the same procedure, one event-handling macrofilter can be used for all of them.
+An event handler is a subprogram in Aurora Vision Studio that contains the actions to be performed when an associated event occurs.
+In fact, it is a macrofilter that is executed once for each received event.
+If there are several HMI controls whose events should trigger the same procedure, one event-handling macrofilter can be used for all of them.

 Creating Event Handlers

 - Left-click the HMI control that will be the source of an event and go to its Properties.

 Switch to the Events window by clicking the icon:

 This will open the Events window with most commonly used events that can be handled.
 Click the drop-down list next to the event name and select <add new...> as shown below:

 NOTE: There are many more events available.
 If you want to see the complete list, right-click on the HMI Control, select Edit Ports and Events Visibility... and go to the Events tab.

 Define the name of the event handler in the pop-up window: